swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 - Package Flavors
 - User-Global Installation

-Many of these ideas will eventually become concrete proposals, with community input, following the [Swift evolution process](https://github.com/apple/swift-evolution).
+Many of these ideas will eventually become concrete proposals following the [Swift evolution process](https://github.com/apple/swift-evolution).
 We welcome your input on which features to prioritize or how we might design and implement them.